 - The segment must be reachable.

-When a final list of market segments are available then it is possible to devise a marketing strategy for each and to identify ideal target customers in each segment to attack.
-Sales resources then may be allocated to ideal customers with the most potential long term value to the business across a number of segments.
+When a final list of market segments are available then it is possible to devise a marketing strategy for each.
+Depending on the business this may include an inbound marketing and content strategy.
+Allocate sales resources to ideal customers with the most potential long term value to the business.

-A Potential Market Segmentation Process
+A Potential B2B Market Segmentation Process

-Segmentation And The Impact On Lead Generation
+Segmentation Impact On Lead Generation